mohamed-mostafa-hella/codeCamp-BackEnd-URL-Shortener-Microservice/README.md

 - create hashing function for the original_url to create the short_url.

 - short_url is now dynamic this make me create route dynamic change with the original_url.

+## NOTE : what is the new...? => is made for self development it is not required in the freeCode Camp project.
+- create hash function.
+- make shortURL dynamic depend on original_url.
+- create test api on [/api/test] to return var values to check what hapend.

 #### contact :